aarontran/hyades/README.md

 Compared to Hybrid-VPIC,
 * Hyades supports _only_ periodic boundary conditions.
 * Hyades uses >=2 ghost cells on all coordinate axes.
-* Hyades is not parallelized at all.
+* Hyades is not MPI parallelized.

 Hyades takes 3e-8 to 5e-8 seconds/particle/step using clang or Intel compilers with typical optimization flags (see Makefile) on reasonably modern (for 2024)